Interested Party vs. Necessary Party

 Note that whether the petitioner serves necessary parties by citation or obtains their signatures on waivers of process, the petitioner must serve a copy of the will on the necessary parties.

-Interested parties are essentially those who benefit under the Will but would not take in the absence of a Will.
-Interested parties must be listed in paragraph 7 of the probate petition.
+An Interested party is essentially a person or entity who benefits under the Will but would not take in the absence of a Will.
+Any Interested party must be listed in paragraph 7 of the probate petition.

 Here, Dorothy’s sisters, Ann and Joan, her brother, George, and her friend, Agatha, are beneficiaries under the will, but they are not Dorothy’s next of kin.
 Therefore, Ann, Joan, George, and Agatha are only entitled to receive a notice of probate.

-We can help you determine who are necessary parties and who are interested parties and can help you expeditiously and efficiently probate a Will or administer an estate.
+We can help you determine who is a necessary party and who is an interested party and can help you expeditiously and efficiently probate a Will or administer an estate.
 Contact us now for more information.

 Additional resources provided by the author